-Our modules are designed and developed in Oregon, and our manufacturing is outsourced to contract manufacturers located in China.
+Our modules are designed and developed in Oregon, and our manufacturing is outsourced to contract manufactures located in China.
 Our manufacturing facilities have been ISO 9001 and ISO 14001 certified.
 We purchase components and fabricated parts from multiple suppliers; however, we rely on sole source suppliers for certain components used to manufacture our modules.
 Several key strategic parts are purchased from suppliers by us and then consigned to our manufacturers, while the vast majority of parts are procured directly by our contract manufacturers.
 Our operations team manages the pricing and supply of the key components of our modules and seeks to achieve competitive pricing on the largest value-add components, while leveraging our contract manufacturers' volume purchases for best pricing on common parts.
 We have strong relationships with our manufacturers, helping us meet our supply and support requirements.
 Our manufacturing partners procure components and assemble our devices in accordance with our purchase orders.
-Demand forecasts and manufacturing purchase orders are based upon customer orders, historical trends, and analysis from our sales and product management functions.
-We believe that our manufacturing capabilities are essential to maintaining and improving product quality and performance, and that using outsourced manufacturing enables greater scale and flexibility than establishing our own manufacturing facilities.
+Demand forecasts and manufacturing capabilities are based upon customer orders, historical trends, and analysis from our sales and product manufacturing enables greater scale and flexibility than establishing our own manufacturing facilities.